cupojoe/ibeacon-nodejs/README.md

-# nodejs/Express/MongoDB app to record iBeacon ranging
+# nodejs/restify/MongoDB app to record iBeacon ranging

 This app saves requests from an iOS app with iBeacon info based on ranging events and saves them to a mongoDB database.
-[Express 4](http://expressjs.com/).

 ## Running Locally

-Make sure you have [Node.js](http://nodejs.org/)
+Make sure you have [Node.js](http://nodejs.org/) and [MongoDB](http://mongodb.org/)

 ```sh
 git clone git@github.com:cupojoe/ibeacon-nodejs.git # or clone your own fork